Skip to content

 auto asset_itr = assets.find(asset_id);

 This part covers how we retrieve a record of our contract's balance from the atomicassets table and locate the specific NFT the user wishes to stake.
 We'll be using functions from the atomicassets namespace.
 These are detailed in the header files included with the article, providing a straightforward tutorial on working with the atomic assets standard.
-No deep diving into the code is required; it's designed to be user-friendly for those implementing the atomic assets standard in their projects.

 auto farmingitem_mdata = get_mdata(asset_itr);

-Here we extract the metadata of the NFT for further work with the data located in the NFT:
+Here, we extract the metadata of the NFT for further work with the data located in the NFT.

 atomicassets::ATTRIBUTE_MAP game::get_mdata(atomicassets::assets_t::const_iterator& assets_itr)